nathants/aws-gocljs/readme.md

 ## why

-just ship fullstack web on aws
+so you can just ship fullstack web on aws.

 ## how

-start with working implementations of everything, then [iterate](#sdlc-demo).
+start with working implementations of everything, then [iterate](#demo).

 fast and reliable [automation](https://github.com/nathants/aws-gocljs/tree/master/bin).